Encore Restaurant Lounge

 • Pomme puree, braised king mushroom and truffle jus $19.95

 • My only have a few complaints or I guess recommendations.
 Beside the plating – which needs work, I wish the pan jus was more reduced.
-I know it’s a jus, but the flavour could have been even more intense.
-I also could use more oyster mushrooms because there wasn’t many.
+The flavour could have been even more intense.
+I also could use more oyster mushrooms because there were not many.

 • The mashed potato was nice and creamy and very smooth.
-It was simple and traditional , but the truffle oil and sauce just took it to the next level.
+It was simple and traditional.

 Desserts